Narayanan-info/FILE_UPLOAD_Advanced/README.md

   </a>
 </p>

-# JWT and CSRF Protection with Node.js and MongoDB
+# File Upload Best Practices for Node.js API Service

 This is a secure file upload API built using Node.js and Express, following best practices to handle file uploads with proper validation and security measures.